-• Mass medication with antibiotics at feedlot entry - Australian data with numerous supporting North American studies.
+Mass medication with antibiotics at feedlot entry Australian data with numerous supporting North American studies.

 An Australian study examined the effects on cattle destined for the domestic market of mass medication at feedlot entry with long acting oxytetracycline and tilmicosin (Cusack, 2004).
 Cattle mass medicated with tilmicosin had significantly fewer treatments for all illnesses (P = 0.0004) and BRD specifically (P = 0.0001), compared with cattle not given antibiotic at feedlot entry and compared with cattle mass medicated with oxytetracyline (P = 0.004).
 There was no significant difference in treatments for all diseases (P = 0.47) and treatments for BRD (P = 0.26) between oxytetracycline treated cattle and cattle not given antibiotic at feedlot entry.
-The cattle treated with tilmicosin at feedlot entry had a significantly higher mean daily BW gain (1.67 v 1.59 kg $\bullet$ animal-1 $\bullet$ d-1), than cattle not medicated with antibiotic at feedlot entry (P =0.03) and cattle medicated with oxytetracycline at feedlot entry (P = 0.05).
+The cattle treated with tilmicosin at feedlot entry had a significantly higher mean daily BW gain (1.67 v 1.59 kg/hd/d), than cattle not medicated with antibiotic at feedlot entry (P = 0.03) and cattle medicated with oxytetracycline at feedlot entry (P = 0.05).
 Unpublished financial analysis of this study showed mass medication was profitable, even with a relatively low incidence of BRD, mainly due to the higher growth rate of the tilmicosin medicated cattle.
-Field observations show the lower BW cattle fed for the Australian domestic market have a higher incidence of BRD than the higher BW cattle fed for the Japanese market.
-This would presumably affect the response to mass medication of cattle in the different weight ranges, and therefore, the profitability of the practice.
-Further research into responses to antibiotic mass medication of cattle over a range of feedlot entry weights under a variety of Australian feedlot production systems is warranted.